This former cemetery turned residential area is home to lush parks, great cafes and nostalgic spots, amongst other things.

 Ming Kee Chicken Rice, #01-522, Kim San Leng Coffee Shop, 511 Bishan Street 13, Singapore 570511

 Night owls, cure your hunger pangs with a hearty bowl of kway chap.
-This famous stall serves its star dish until 3am.
+This famous stall serves its star dish till the wee hours.
 For the uninitiated, the lesser known local delicacy consists of silky rice noodle sheets in a warm soy sauce broth or thick gravy.
 It’s served with an array of pork skin, intestines, tongue, ear, rinds and belly.
 Not your scene?
-There are also other side dishes like boiled eggs, fishcakes, preserved veggies and dried tofu that’ll fill you up nicely.
+Other side dishes like boiled eggs, fishcakes, preserved veggies and dried tofu will fill you up nicely.

 284 Kway Chap, Blk 284, Bishan Street 22, Singapore 570284